jonas1ara/73/Problems/Arrays/Maximum-Product-Subarray/README.md

 # Maximum Product Subarray:

-This directory contains implementations of the "Maximum Product Subarray" problem in the C++ and C# languages.
-Each implementation uses a linear scan over segments between zeros to find the contiguous subarray with the largest product and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Maximum Product Subarray" problem in C#.
+The implementation uses a linear scan over segments between zeros to find the contiguous subarray with the largest product and maintain a temporal complexity of `O(n)`.

 ## Problem description